/>

 Part 61 vs Part 141 in Minnesota

 Both training structures are available in Minnesota.
 Part 141 is required for GI Bill benefits and some scholarships.
-Part 61 offers more scheduling flexibility.
-See our full Part 61 vs Part 141 guide for the complete breakdown.
+Part 61 offers more scheduling flexibility โ€” better for students with irregular work schedules or who want to fly at their own pace.
+See our full Part 61 vs Part 141 guide for the complete comparison including cost differences and timeline implications.